 7| Brewing- How to Prepare?

-And it allows you to extract most of the flavors out of the beans to your cup, resulting in a more intense and richer flavor.
+And it allows you to extract most of the flavors out of the beans into your cup, resulting in a more intense and richer flavor.